General Terms & Conditions

 18.2 Severability.

 Should any part of the Agreement be held invalid or unenforceable, that portion shall be construed consistent with applicable law and the remaining portions shall remain in full force and effect.
-To the extent that any content in the SaaS-platform conflicts or is inconsistent with the Agreement, the Agreement shall take precedence.
+To the extent that any content in the Platform conflicts or is inconsistent with the Agreement, the Agreement shall take precedence.

 18.3 No waiver.